Divy1211/session/README.md

-# TechTree information command on stream for Age of Empires II: Definitive Edition
+# Session Summary Command on Stream for Age of Empires II: Definitive Edition
 1. This is an API for displaying session summary information of a player for the game AoE2:DE.
 It will diplay this information for games played in the last 6 hours (or more, if you play continuously for longer)
 2. The API can be used by this link: https://alian713-twitch-commands.herokuapp.com/session